XS

 Admittedly, there’s a fine line between being attentive to what’s going on with your parents and becoming the intrusive, infantilizing, disrespectful adult daughter (or son).
 One way to stay on the preferred side of that line is to enlist the services of a healthcare professional, like a Lifespark team member, all of whom who are experts in geriatrics and helping you age magnificently.
 They have the training and objectivity to ask the right questions, review their medications, consult with your parents’ other physicians, and make recommendations that probably wouldn’t fly coming from the adult children.

-To help you determine if your loved ones could use some additional support, Lifespark has put together a user-friendly downloadable tool called Whole-Person Wellness Checks: A guide to identifying concerns before they become problems.
-The guide gives you seven short checklists on the Essential Elements of Wellbeing:
+To help you determine if your loved ones could use some additional support, Lifespark has put together a user-friendly downloadable tool called When Should I Consider Assistance for My Loved One.
+The guide identifies the triggers and red flags that a health crisis might be looming and what to do about it.

 Other Articles